NoroffFEU/development-platforms/src/content/docs/frameworks/Next.js/NextJs-as-backend.md

 _SWR (Stale-While-Revalidate) is a data fetching library developed by Vercel that provides a simple and lightweight approach to data fetching, caching, and revalidation.
 It ensures that users see the most up-to-date information by revalidating data in the background, which makes interactions smoother and enhances the overall user experience._

 For instance, when users browse products, SWR can be used to efficiently fetch and cache product data, ensuring that browsing remains smooth even during high-traffic times.
-On the server side, Next.js can use server-side props (getServerSideProps) to ensure that product information, such as inventory levels, is always up-to-date.
+On the server side, Next.js can use server-side props (`getServerSideProps`) to ensure that product information, such as inventory levels, is always up-to-date. `getServerSideProps` is a function that allows you to fetch data on each request, making it ideal for pages that need to display dynamic data that changes frequently.
+Similarly, `getStaticProps` can be used to fetch data at build time for pages that don't need to update frequently, which helps in achieving faster load times by serving pre-rendered content.

 **Code Example**: